-Ifund focuses on the provision of information on the one hand, and the promotion of entrepreneurial endeavour with the right impact on the right subject matter areas on the other.
+Ifund focuses on the provision of information on the one hand, and the promotion of entrepreneurial endeavour with the right impact on the right subject matters on the other.
 The i in ifund was not chosen lightly: it stands for inventiveness, intelligence, idealism, inspiration, interest, ideas, input and initiative.
 Entrepreneurs possess these character traits or skills and are better equipped than many to tackle these challenges.

 Inter-personal communication increasingly takes place directly through visuals and less through text (books and reports etc.).
 A picture says more than a thousand words… Developments in information communication technology have simplified the production of a documentary or explanimation (a short animated explanatory video) and the distribution of these media is no longer an issue.